 There are affiliate programs out there for every product imaginable.
 One of the largest affiliate programs is the Amazon Associates program.
 This allows bloggers to earn money by recommending products from Amazon.
 Many other companies have their own affiliate programs too.

 Bloggers can also join affiliate networks, which put hundreds of affiliate programs in one place.
-Two of my favorite affiliate networks that I work with are:
+One of my favorite affiliate networks that I work with is ShareaSale.

 Usually, affiliate programs pay either a percentage commission or a flat-rate commission per sale.
 For example, Amazon pays 1-10% commission to affiliates depending on the product category, while some software and tech companies pay anywhere from 30-70% commission per sale!